So, you want to know, why is Cheddar cheese orange in America?

 Annatto won’t affect the flavor or texture of cheddar but simply disguises the color of the cheese.

-Basically, this was an easy way to ensure that all cheddar cheese produced in America looked exactly the same.
+This was an easy way to ensure that all cheddar cheese produced in America looked the same.

 How Cheddar Cheese is Made in a Factory – The Process